mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 One more common thing we want to do is enable/start services.
 Typically, Arch Linux does not auto enable or start services on a package install, instead, it leaves this up to the user.
 Normally, this is a better approach as it lets you configure them before they are started for the first time.
-But we are configuring the applications with our meta-packages so why not enable and start the services as well.
+This is against the packaging guidelines but since we are creating personal meta-packages it is not a major problem.

 The `post_install` hook from the previous section can also be used to get `systemctl` to start and enable the service on the first install, where the user is then free to disable/stop it thereafter.
-We could also add it to the `post_upgrade` hook to ensure it gets reenabled after an upgrade, or if you add an extra service to a package later on.
+We could also add it to the `post_upgrade` hook to ensure it gets re-enabled after an upgrade, or if you add an extra service to a package later on.
 For example, my desktop package has these in the install script (in addition to the things in the previous section).